A Complete Guide for Identifying protected Trees in Western Sydney

 What happens if I conduct work on a protected tree without permission?

-If you work on a tree that is protected without the appropriate permits, you could be facing significant fines, and possibly even jail time.
+If you work on a protected tree without the proper permits, you could be facing massive fines or even prison.

-Can I appeal an TPO Or preservation or TPO?
+Can I contest an TPO and/or preservation order?

 Can I cut down a tree that is protected tree?